Who is this article for?

 Process in which duplicate files (and parts of files) are identified and backed up only once.
 Data de-duplication runs on each source device.

 Stop a backup and move the archive into cold storage (for eventual deletion).
 Subscriptions are not immediately freed by deactivation.
 Devices, users, and organizations can be deactivated.
-Deactivated users cannot sign in.
+Deactivated users cannot sign in and cannot be added to a legal hold.

 Cause the Code42 app on a device to sign out.
 This is non-destructive and no files are deleted.
 The user of the device will be able to sign in again.
 A deauthorized device continues to use a subscription.
 Only devices can be deauthorized; users and organizations cannot.